Cosmological Perturbations and the Running Cosmological Constant Model: Introduction

-In practice the dark energy can be seen into of the Friedmann equations through its effective energy density and pressure.
-The ratio of the energy density to pressure, known as the equation of state ($EOS$), ratio $w(z)=P(z)/\rho(z)$, has important within the equations regardless of its physical origin.
-The function $w(z)$, where $z$ is the redshift, is key to understanding the dynamics of the cosmological expansion.
-Another quantity important in the background cosmological is the deceleration parameter $q(z)$.
-Both are the major functions used in studies of constraints of parameters using background data.
-In particular, the deceleration parameter can be used to investigate the kinematics of the accelerated expansion using luminosity distances data (and other data, see \cite{daly} and \cite{ishida}).
+In practice, dark energy can be seen into of the Friedmann equations through the relation between its energy density and pressure.
+This ratio is known as the equation of state ($EOS$) parameter, $w(z)=P(z)/\rho(z)$.
+The function $w(z)$, where $z$ is the redshift, is a key quantity in attempting to understand the dynamics of cosmological expansion.
+Another important quantity in the cosmological background is the deceleration parameter q(z).
+These two are the most commonly used functions in studies of observational constraints using background data.
+In particular, the deceleration parameter can be used in a model-independent approach (see \cite{daly} and \cite{ishida}).

-The next step, in the study of a cosmological model, is to use first order cosmological perturbations.
-In fact, the behaviour of linear perturbations in a scalar field and its effect on large scale structure formation has been investigated by a number of authors, see \cite{fejo}.
-Also the behaviour of the non–linear gravitational collapse has been investigated \cite{maor}.
-These studies are fundamentals to understanding and discrimination between competing models.
+The next step in the study of a cosmological model is to use linear perturbations.
+In fact, the behavior of linear perturbations in a scalar field and their effect on large scale structure formations has been investigated by many authors, e.g. see \cite{fejo}.
+Also the behavior of non–linear gravitational collapse has been investigated \cite{maor,mvan}.
+These studies are fundamental to understanding and discriminating among competing models.